enaburekhan/enumerables-project/README.md

 **To get this project set up on your local machine, follow these simple steps:**

-- Clone the github repository https://github.com/enaburekhan/enumerables-project/tree/feature-branch on your local machine
+- Clone the github repository https://github.com/enaburekhan/enumerables-project/tree/enum_test on your local machine
 - Cd into the clone folder
 - Add Ruby github/workflows
 - Install ruby extension pack on your IDE or code editor
-- After creating the various custom enumerables method on the clone folder.
+- After creating the various custom enumerables method and the enumerable_spec on the clone folder.
-- Run main.rb to execute the script file
+- Run rspec to execute the script file
 - Run rubocop on your working folder and fix errors
 - stage, commit, push to the created remote branch(feature-branch) on github and create a pull request.